mimergel/sap-hana-vm/README.md

 * VM sizes from 128GB to 12TB
 * OS Preparation with required patches and configurations according to relevant SAP notes
 * HANA 2.0 Installation
-* Backup Integration into an Azure Recovery Service Vault including execution of initial OS & HANA backups
+* Backup Integration into an Azure Recovery Service Vault including optional execution of initial OS & HANA backups
 * Selective disk backup, which excludes hana log & data disks from the OS backups
 * Setup Azure Monitoring Extension for SAP
+* Execution quality checks (WIP)
 * Execution of HANA Cloud Measurement Tool (HCMT)
 * Removal of the complete deployment